BoredHackerBlog/capev2-virtualbox-install/README.md

 # capev2-virtualbox-install
 scripts and files for installing cape v2 sandbox w/ virtualbox

+running main.sh should work or steps below can be used too.

 1. Install Ubuntu 20.04 64-bit Desktop
 2. Create/Use username cape
 3. Install Virtualbox